microsoft/devhome/docs/environments/Environments.md

 # What are Dev Environments in Dev Home

-Dev Environments is the name Dev Home holistically gives a compute system which can contain dev projects.
+Dev Environments is the name Dev Home holistically gives a compute system and the dev projects it contains.
 These projects contain apps, packages and cloned repositories.
 The goal of Dev Environments is for developers to have a one stop shop for all their environments in a single place.

 ## Terminology